ioccc-src/winner/1998/README.md

 questions@ioccc.org
 ```

+**IMPORTANT NOTE**: The email addresses found above are for historical
+purposes only, and should not be used today.
+See
+[contact.html](../contact.html) for up to date contact details
+as well as details on how to provide fixes to any of the entries.
+See also [the IOCCC FAQ](../faq.html) for addition information on the IOCCC.

 If you use, distribute or publish these entries in some way, please drop
 us a line.
 We enjoy seeing who, where and how the contest is used.